fitbenchmarking/fitbenchmarking/docs/source/concept/why.rst

 using the best tool for the job.

 We discuss the specific
-FitBenchmarking paradigm in the Section :ref:`how`.
+FitBenchmarking paradigm in the Section :ref:`how`